Yeovil Pen Mill railway station: History

 The station originally had two platforms, one for each direction, with a train shed for protection.
 A fire on 18 April 1859 resulted in one building being burnt down.
 All trains then used the 'up' platform (that built for trains towards Frome and London Paddington) until the station was rebuilt in the 1880s.

 The GWR opened a locomotive depot at the station in September 1856, which operated until January 1959, when it was closed and the locomotives transferred to Yeovil Town depot.

 A connection between the GWR line and the Southern Railway line to Exeter was established during World War II to allow trains direct access between Yeovil Junction and Yeovil Pen Mill.
 This was opened on 13 October 1943 and offered a new route for trains of war materials as well as a diversion route in the event of bomb damage.

 1913 accident

-A passenger train overran a signal on 8 August 1913 and hit the rear of another passenger train.
+A passenger train, hauled by GWR City Class 4-4-0 No. 3710 City of Bath, overran a signal on 8 August 1913 and hit the rear of another passenger train.
 Two people were killed and ten injured.